Polio is back in Indonesia, sparking vaccination campaign

 The World Health Assembly adopted a resolution for the global eradication of polio in 1988 and since then, wild poliovirus cases have decreased by more than 99%, according to the World Health Organization.

-It was eradicated in Indonesia in 2014, and is today only still endemic in two countries — Afghanistan and Pakistan.
+It was eliminated in Indonesia in 2014, and is today only still endemic in two countries — Afghanistan and Pakistan.

 Polio primarily affects children under the age of 5, according to the WHO.
 Unvaccinated people of any ages can contract the disease, however, and sporadic cases continue to crop up.